-Five members of the Board attended the Company's 2018 virtual annual meeting telephonically.
+All seven (7) members of the Board attended the Company's 2019 virtual annual meeting of stockholders telephonically.
 The Board has a policy encouraging directors to attend annual stockholder meetings.

-PROPOSAL TWO

-ADVISORY VOTE ON NAMED EXECUTIVE OFFICER COMPENSATION
+PROPOSAL 2: ADVISORY VOTE ON NEO COMPENSATION

-Pursuant to Section 14A of the Exchange Act of 1934 as promulgated by the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010, we are asking stockholders to vote on the compensation of our named executive officers (the "NEOs"), as named in accordance with applicable SEC rules, on page 42 of this Proxy Statement.
-This Proposal Two, commonly known as a "say-on-pay" proposal, gives our stockholders the opportunity to express their views on our NEOs' compensation as a whole.
+Pursuant to Section 14A of the Exchange Act of 1934 as promulgated by the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010, we are asking stockholders to vote on the compensation of our named executive officers (the "NEOs"), as named in accordance with applicable SEC rules, on page 30 of this Proxy Statement.
+This Proposal 2, commonly known as a "sayon-pay" proposal, gives our stockholders the opportunity to express their views on our NEOs' compensation as a whole.
 This vote is not intended to address any specific item of compensation or any specific named executive officer, but rather the overall compensation of all of our NEOs and the named executive officer compensation philosophy, policies and practices described in this Proxy Statement.

 The say-on-pay vote is advisory, and therefore not binding on the Company, the Compensation Committee or the Board.
-The say-on-pay vote will, however, provide information to us regarding investor sentiment about our named executive officer compensation philosophy, policies and practices, which the Compensation Committee will be able to consider when determining named executive officer compensation for the remainder of the current fiscal year and for future fiscal years.
-Our Board and Compensation Committee value the opinions of our stockholders, and, to the extent there is any significant vote against the named executive officer compensation as disclosed in this Proxy Statement, we will consider our stockholders' concerns and the Compensation Committee will evaluate whether any action is necessary to address those concerns.
-At our 2018 annual meeting, our stockholders approved the compensation of our NEOs, with approximately 98% of the shares present and entitled to vote voting in favor of the say-on-pay proposal.
-As we evaluated our compensation practices and talent needs throughout 2018, we were mindful of the support our stockholders expressed for our philosophy of linking compensation to our financial goals and in support of enhancing stockholder value.
-As a result, the Compensation Committee decided to retain our general approach with respect to our named executive officer compensation programs, with an emphasis on delivering long-term and short-term incentive compensation that reward our executives commensurate with the value they deliver to our stockholders.
-Since 2011, we have held an advisory vote to approve named executive officer compensation each year, and the next such advisory vote will occur at our 2020 annual meeting.
+The say-on-pay vote will, however, provide information to us regarding investor sentiment about our NEO compensation philosophy, policies and practices, which the Compensation Committee will be able to consider when determining NEO compensation for the remainder of the current fiscal year and for future fiscal years.
+Our Board and Compensation Committee value the opinions of our stockholders, and, to the extent there is any significant vote against the NEO compensation as disclosed in this Proxy Statement, we will consider our stockholders' concerns and the Compensation Committee will evaluate whether any action is necessary to address those concerns.
+At our 2019 annual meeting, our stockholders approved the compensation of our NEOs, with approximately 98% of the shares present and entitled to vote voting in favor of the say-on-pay proposal.
+As we evaluated our compensation practices and talent needs throughout 2019, we were mindful of the support our stockholders expressed for our philosophy of linking compensation to our financial goals and in support of enhancing stockholder value.
+As a result, the Compensation Committee decided to retain our general approach with respect to our NEO compensation programs, with an emphasis on delivering long-term and short-term incentive compensation that reward our executives commensurate with the value they deliver to our stockholders.
+Since 2011, we have held an advisory vote to approve NEO compensation each year, and the next such advisory vote will occur at our 2021 annual meeting.

-The Company's goal for its named executive officer compensation program is to attract, motivate and retain a talented and creative team of executives who will contribute significantly to the long-term success of the Company and the enhancement of stockholder value.
-As described in the "Compensation Discussion and Analysis" and "Executive Compensation" sections beginning on pages 34 and 42, respectively, of this Proxy Statement, we believe that our named executive officer compensation program was designed appropriately and is working to ensure management's interests are aligned with our stockholders' interests to support long-term value creation.
+The Company's goal for its NEO compensation program is to attract, motivate and retain a talented and creative team of executives who will contribute significantly to the long-term success of the Company and the enhancement of stockholder value.
+As described in the "Compensation Discussion and Analysis" and "Executive Compensation" sections beginning on pages 31 and 40, respectively, of this Proxy Statement, we believe that our NEO compensation program was designed appropriately and is working to ensure management's interests are aligned with our stockholders' interests to support long-term value creation.
 We would like to highlight the following items that support these beliefs: